If you have spent any time around dementia care professionals, you may have noticed something: they rarely correct their patients.

 The core principle: the feeling is real even when the facts are wrong.

-If your mother believes it is 1975 and she is waiting for your father to come home from work — the emotion of that moment is real.
-The anticipation, the love, the slight anxiety of waiting — these are not confused.
+If your mother believes it is 1975 and they is waiting for your father to come home from work, the emotion of that moment is real.
+The anticipation, the love, the slight anxiety of waiting, these are not confused.
 They are genuine emotional experiences.
 Correcting the facts does not resolve those emotions.
 It disrupts them, adds confusion and grief to what was previously, in its own way, a coherent emotional state.

-Validating the emotions — "It sounds like you love him very much.
-He must be looking forward to coming home too" — meets her where she is.
+Validating the emotions, "It sounds like you love him very much.
+He must be looking forward to coming home too", meets their where they is.
 The anxiety settles.
 The moment resolves.

 What Validation Therapy Is Not